Vitamin IV Los Angeles

 Below are some of the most frequently asked questions about having vitamins administered intravenously.

 What does getting vitamins in an IV mean?
-Can’t I just take vitamins in a pill?
+Can’t I just take vitamins in pill form?

 What vitamins are in the infusion you use and what are their benefits?